-All residents in Washington County have access to garbage and recycling collection services at home.
-Whether you live in a single-family household or in a multifamily townhome, apartment or condominium unit, it is your right to be provided recycling.
-If you have questions, you can contact a waste prevention and recycling specialist or call 503-846-3605.
+All residents in Washington County have access garbage and recycling collection service at home.
+Recycling takes just a few minutes and it is worth it.
+Recycling saves money, creates jobs, keeps the community clean and protects the environment.
+If you have questions, you can email a waste prevention and recycling specialist or call 503-846-3605.

 - Paper and cardboard

-- Aluminum, tin, aerosol cans and scrap metal
+- Rinsed metal cans —lids and scrap metal contained in crimped can

 - Plastic bottles, buckets and tubs

 - Sizes between 6 ounces and 5 gallons

 - Rinsed containers with no caps, lids or corks

 - In a separate container from mixed recycling